Summary

 Command pattern wraps a request/command in an object.
 Then we can pass the object anywhere and later when we want to execute the command the object can be used.

-As the request is wrapped in an object, so the execution of the command is completely separate from the request sending part.
-Also, Command pattern can be used to support features like undoing and logging of command.
+As the request is wrapped in an object, the execution of the command is completely separate from the request-sending part.
+Also, the Command pattern can be used to support features like undoing and logging commands.

 Implementation